kreshuklab/predoc-course-2021/README.md

 #### PlantSeg
 [PlantSeg](https://github.com/kreshuklab/plant-seg) is a tool for cell instance aware segmentation in densely packed 3D volumetric images.
 The pipeline uses a two stages segmentation strategy (Neural Network + Segmentation).
 The pipeline is tuned for plant cell tissue acquired with confocal and light sheet microscopy.
 Pre-trained models are provided.
 Follow the github page for installation instructions, :exclamation: WARNING :exclamation: Requires setting up a conda environment follow installation advice for [miniforge](https://github.com/conda-forge/miniforge).

 Once you have PlantSeg installed can follow the instructions in the [documentation](https://kreshuklab.github.io/plant-seg/) to run PlantSeg through the napari plugin.
 You will once again load a pre-trained model and can explore the functionality of PlantSeg.
-I recommend using the `lightsheet_2D_unet_root_nuclei_ds1x` model
+I recommend using the `lightsheet_2D_unet_root_nuclei_ds1x` model.

+If you are using my conda environment following the instructions the Conda Environment section you may get an error referring to your QT_API.
+Try running the following command.
+`export QT_API=pyqt5`

 ## :exclamation: Conda Environment :exclamation:
 If you want to use conda environments for any of the stages of this practical you have a few options depending on your familiarity level.